Beechen Cliff School A GSG School Review

 What the school says...

 Beechen Cliff is a very popular school and is regularly over-subscribed.
-Our overall objective is to provide the best education for every pupil; to achieve the highest standards in all areas of school life and to prepare each individual with the skills and aptitudes to achieve success in adult life.
+Our overall objective is to provide the best education for every pupil to achieve the highest standards in all areas of school life and to prepare each individual with the skills and aptitudes to achieve success in adult life.
 Our first priority is academic standards.
 Results are significantly above national averages at each academic stage.
-A level results are very good, with over half of A level grades at A* to B. This year 11 of our students achieved 3 or more A grades at A level and eight of the Sixth Form took up places at Oxbridge or medical college.
-At GCSE level we achieved 80% of boys receiving 5 or more A*-C grades (70% including English and Maths), significantly higher than the national average for boys.
+A level results are very good, with well over half of A level grades at A* to B in any given year.
+Many of our students achieved three or more A grades at A level and every year a number of the Sixth Form take up places at Oxbridge or medical college.
+At GCSE level our results are also consistently strong with more than 80% of our boys receiving 5 or more grades of 9-4 (A*-C) each year, significantly higher than the national average for boys.

 The school takes a particular pride in its vibrant broader life.
 Sport is exceptionally strong; we have Saturday fixtures in all age groups throughout the year.
 Rugby, Hockey, Football, Tennis, Cricket, Athletics, Fencing, Rowing and Shooting are all represented at a highly competitive level and the school has been highly successful at county level and in national competitions.
-We have also enjoyed notable success in our Music, Debating and Art all of which are regarded highly by our parents and the wider community of Bath. ...Read more
+We have also enjoyed notable success in our Music, Debating, Art and Theatre Productions all of which are regarded highly by our parents and the wider community of Bath. ...Read more

 State boarding school